Skip to content

 OAR Operational AI Readiness

-A process-level diagnostic that identifies where AI creates real operational value now, where it does not, and what the first move should be.
-Built for leaders in operationally complex businesses — not a generic maturity assessment.
+A process-level diagnostic: where AI creates operational value now, where it does not, and what the first move is.

 Most AI initiatives fail for the same reason digitalization projects always have: no one talked to the people who do the actual work.